Oluwakemi-moyin/CAPSTONE_PROJECT_SALES/README.md

 1. Overall Sales Trends by Month
    - HAT is the top-selling product of the Retail Store wth total sales of 15,929 pcs, followed by SHOES with  14,402pcs for the time periods(2023&2024).
    - The month of MAY had the lowest number of units sold with 994pcs of JACKETS sold in the Year 2023 and 1,488pcs of JACKETS sold in the Year 2024.
-   - Sales are lowest in MAY and DECEMBER with total quantity sold of 12,500 for both for the two year periods.
+   - Sales are lowest in MAY and DECEMBER with a total quantity sold of 3,459 in year 2023.
-   - The month of JULY had the highest sales of 30,000pcs of shirt sold in the Year 2023 and the month of JUNE also had the highest number of units sold with 30,000pcs of GLOVES sold in the Year 2024.
+   - The month of JULY had the highest sales of 5,940pcs of shirt sold in the Year 2023 and the month of JUNE also had the highest number of units sold with 5,928pcs of GLOVES        sold in the Year 2024.
-   - FEBRUARY AND JUNE are the top most selling months with total quantity sold of 50,000pcs for both for the two year periods.
+   - FEBRUARY AND JUNE are the top most selling months with total quantity sold of 9,930pcs and 9,904pcs for both for the two year periods.
    - SHIRTS AND GLOVES have the HIGHEST AVERAGE SALES PER PRODUCT with a figure oF 8.33 followed by HAT with an AVERAGE SALES of 8PCS
 2. Regional Performance
-   - The SOUTHERN REGION had the highest quantity sold with 122,500pcs for the two Year periods(2023&2024) and highest Revenue of 4,675,000 for the two Year periods(2023&2024).
+   - The SOUTHERN REGION had the highest quantity sold with 24,298pcs for the two Year periods(2023&2024) and highest Revenue of 927,820 for the two Year periods(2023&2024).
-   - SHOES, HATS AND SOCKS were the products sold in the Southern Region for the two Year periods(2023&2024).
+   - SHOES, GLOVES AND SOCKS were the products sold in the Southern Region for the two Year periods(2023&2024).
-   - SHOES and HAT were top selling products in the Southern Region with quantity sold of 50,000pcs for each.
+   - SHOES and GLOVES were top selling products in the Southern Region with quantity sold of 9,930PCS and 9,904pcs for each.
 3. Overall Revenue Trends by Month
-   - SHOES is the top-selling product of the Retail store with total revenue of 3,087,500pcs followed by SHIRT for the time periods(2023&2024).
+   - SHOES is the top-selling product of the Retail store with total revenue of 613,380 followed by SHIRT for the time periods(2023&2024).
-   - The month of APRIL had the lowest total Revenue of 37,500 for SOCKS sold in the Year 2023 and JULY had a total Revenue of 187,500 for SHOES sold in the Year 2024 which was the lowest for the year.
+   - The month of APRIL had the lowest total Revenue of 7,425 for SOCKS sold in the Year 2023 and JULY had a total Revenue of 37,200 for SHOES sold in the Year 2024 which was          the lowest for the year.
-   - FEBRUARY has the highest total revenue of 2,750,000 for SHOES for the time periods(2023&2024).
+   - FEBRUARY has the highest total revenue of 546,300 for SHOES for the time periods(2023&2024).
-   - SEPTEMBER has the lowest total revenue of 175,000 for the time periods(2023&2024).
+   - SEPTEMBER has the lowest total revenue of 34,720 for the time periods(2023&2024).
 4. Insights(Strategic Implications to the Business)
-   - SHOES has the highest total revenue as a result of higher average unit price(35) as compared to HATS(21.25) which has the highest sales order.
+   - SHOES has the highest total revenue as a result of higher average unit price(35) as compared to HATS(21.26) which has a highest sales order.
    - JACKETS and SOCKS have the lowest quantity sold and total revenue.
-   - JACKETS has the highest average unit price(41.67) despite the low average sales(3.67).
+   - JACKETS has the highest average unit price(41.68) despite the low average sales(3.66).

 ### Conclusion
 ---